astraw/ipp-sys/README.md

-# ipp-sys - bindings to Intel IPP description
+# ipp-sys - bindings to Intel IPP

 This directory contains several crates: